Rebecca Frances Wetherall (1807-1855).

 Rebecca was born on 23 October 1807 and baptised just two days later at St Peter Mancroft Church in Norwich.
 Her parents were Thomas Wetherill and Rebecca Brooks.

 She was the oldest of their children and grew up in Norfolk’s county town, her father working as a watch and clockmaker while her mother gave birth to a growing number of siblings.
 As a young woman she moved east to the coastal town of Great Yarmouth, her father’s home town.
 There are all manner of potential reasons why she chose to leave the family home but one could be that she was pregnant and unmarried.
 She gave birth to baby Mary – my 3rd great-grandmother – in 1826 and a number of other children followed, but there is no record of a marriage and she and her offspring retained the Wetherall surname in the records.
 I get the impression that Rebecca was a rebel, someone we’d call a problem child.
-How much opprobrium did she face for having so many illegitimate children and continuing to live with them without having a father figure in their life?
+How much opprobrium did she face for having so many illegitimate children and continuing to live with them without having a father figure in their lives?
 And how did she cope financially?
 Did her parents support her in any way?

 Was she the Rebecca Wetherall mentioned in the Norfolk Chronicle of 19 July 1834, who was sentenced to a month in the House of Correction by the Yarmouth Mayor for an assault?
 No further information about the offence or defendant was given and no other offences appear to have been reported so perhaps it was a one-off.